Why did you decide to self-publish?

 What is something people would be surprised to know about you?

-That, at the age of fifty-nine, I am still a kid at heart.
-Watching Harry Potter and SpongeBob Square Pants is a way for me to remember my grandson, Ray, when he was a little boy and to keep him close to my heart forever.
-Since he and his parents moved to California, I’ve been yearning for him all the time.
+That, at fifty-nine, I am still a kid at heart.
+Watching Harry Potter and SpongeBob Square Pants is a way for me to remember my grandson, Ray when he was a little boy.
+I want to keep him close to my heart forever.
+Since he and his parents moved to California, I’ve yearned for him constantly.
 I miss him so much.